hsima023/rshell-class-project/README.md

 3. class Executor: takes in a vector of tokens and executes each token by calling functions of the token.

 # Prototypes/Research
+We utilized the Boost Tokenizer class to perform our parse.
+In the prototype, it parses a string with four "./test" separated by spaces.
+Although it is hardcoded at the moment, we can fix that later for it to work with user input as well as connectors.
+To work with connectors, we plan to have them added as another token and save them to the argv array.
+The three functions (execvp, waitpid, fork) are working with the hardcoded string mentioned previously.
+They were able to output all four "./test" correctly.
+We hope to change the loop so that it may accept an infinite amount of user inputs.

 # Development and Testing Road
 [Implementing main function](https://github.com/cs100/assignment-jdhs/issues/2)